ProSuite/techblog/_posts/2020-11-22-grpc-tls-windows.md

 Various other things could potentially go wrong, such as a [different private key format](https://www.pkisolutions.com/accessing-and-using-certificate-private-keys-in-net-framework-net-core/).
 So make sure you really want to go down that rabbit hole before you consider mutual TLS.

 ## Some Caveats
+Whenever a connection problem appears, the first step is to enable extra logging as described in the [troubleshooting guide](https://github.com/grpc/grpc/blob/master/TROUBLESHOOTING.md).
+Start with set GRPC_VERBOSITY=DEBUG.
 ### Host Address in the Certificate
 The symptom for this issue is the **Failed to pick subchannel** exception: